-Our engineers provide awning, carport and canopy installations for domestic and commercial properties in Cheadle and the surrounding areas of Greater Manchester.
+Our engineers carry out awning, carport and canopy installations for domestic and commercial properties in Cheadle and the surrounding areas of Greater Manchester.
 Home additions like these can increase your living space, quality of life, and the value of the property.
-As a form of shelter in your garden, a canopy or awning can allow you to spend time outside relaxing, regardless of the weather.
-Additionally, during summer months they can decrease your electricity bills as you will not require as much air conditioning due to the shade they create within your house.
+As a form of shelter in your garden, a canopy or awning allows you to spend time outside relaxing, regardless of the weather.
+Additionally, during the summer months, they can decrease your electricity bills as they create shade within your house.

-Retractable patio awnings are ideal outdoor shelter solutions that create a larger outdoor living space you can utilise regardless of the weather.
-A patio awning can provide protection against rain, sunlight and shade, depending on the weather conditions.
-Awnings are manufactured from an aluminium frame, and there are a wide range of suitable fabrics you can choose from including acrylic coated and acrylic synthetic fabrics.
-An awning can be used to protect a room from UV sunlight, eliminating the need for curtains.
+These patio awnings are an ideal way of providing outdoor shelter.
+They create a larger outdoor living space for you to utilise regardless of the weather.
+Above all, a patio awning protects you against rain, sunlight and shade.
+Awnings are manufactured from an aluminium frame and there is a wide range of suitable fabrics for you to choose from.
+Typically these include acrylic coated and acrylic synthetic fabrics.
+An awning can also protect a room from UV sunlight, eliminating the need for curtains.

-Carports are structures that are fixed to the exterior wall of your house or garage to create a canopy style roof that protects your car.
-They do not require painting and they do not rust, so they are very easy to maintain.
+These structures are fixed to the exterior wall of your house or garage, creating a canopy style roof that protects your car.
+They do not require painting and do not rust, making them very easy to maintain.
 Our carports are made from polycarbonate inserts to ensure they stay stable, even during heavy weather conditions.
-All carports are built with rain guttering and an aluminium frame, and we can custom make them to the size of your vehicle or caravan.
-Carports are cheaper to install than a full garage and provide maximum possible ventilation for your car.
+All carports are built with rain guttering and an aluminium frame.
+Furthermore, we can custom make them to the size of your vehicle or caravan.
+Furthermore, carports are cheaper to install than a full garage and provide maximum ventilation for your car.

-A veranda is a platform that runs around the outside of a building on the same level as the ground floor, which has a roof over it to protect you from rain and other weather conditions.
-Verandas are open aired and ventilated and act as a porch that wraps around the exterior of your building.
-A veranda is sometimes referred to as a Portuguese porch.
+These are a platform that runs around the outside of a building.
+On the same level as the ground floor, verandas have a roof to protect you from rain and other weather conditions.
+Furthermore, they are open aired, ventilated and act as a porch that wraps around the exterior of your building.
+Some people may refer to a veranda as a Portuguese porch.
 You can use a veranda for outdoor storage, activities, relaxing and dining, whilst remaining sheltered from the rain or sun.